standage/IntervalLoci/01-refr-genome-summary.md

 ## Data retrieval, processing

-The `genhub-build.py` script was used to perform the following tasks.
+The `fidibus` script was used to perform the following tasks.

 - retrieve genome assemblied and annotations from [NCBI RefSeq](http://www.ncbi.nlm.nih.gov/refseq/) (the `download` task)
 - pre-process the data (the `format` task)